FelistaMuganda/Predicting-Customer-Churn-For-a-Telecom-Company-/README.md

 Business Objectives:

 1. Identify customers likely to churn in order to guide retention strategy
-2. Avoid unnecessary spend on loyal customers falsely predicted as churn and thus optimize resources directed for retention.
+2. Minimise false churn predictions to avoid unnecessary spend on loyal customers and thus optimize resources directed for retention.

 Models Evaluated: